 Aloe ellenbeckii A.Berger

 Aloe ellenbeckii is a small succulent that forms short clumps with many open rosettes of dark green leaves with small, white spots on upper and lower surfaces and tiny teeth along the margins.
 The rosettes are up to 12 inches (30 cm) tall.
 Leaves are narrow but thick and grow up to 9 inches (22.5 cm) long.
 New leaves emerge nearly vertically and then arch over gracefully.
-In fall to mid winter appear up to 2 foot (60 cm) tall, branched inflorescence of interesting, orange-red flowers that have a round, swollen base and green tips in bud that open to yellow from the bottom of the inflorescence up.
+In fall to mid-winter appear up to 2 foot (60 cm) tall, branched inflorescence of interesting, orange-red flowers that have a round, swollen base and green tips in the bud that open to yellow from the bottom of the inflorescence up.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).